apache/druid/docs/ingestion/data-formats.md

 ### Kafka

-`kafka` is a special input format that wraps a regular input format (which goes in `valueFormat`) and allows you to parse the Kafka metadata (kafka timestamp, headers, and key) that is part of Kafka messages.
+`kafka` is a special input format that wraps a regular input format (which goes in `valueFormat`) and allows you to parse the Kafka metadata (timestamp, headers, and key) that is part of Kafka messages.
 It should only be used when ingesting from Apache Kafka.

 Configure the Kafka `inputFormat` as follows: